 Designed for use outside, this laminated fold-out guide features beautiful colour paintings by leading bird artist Mike Langman.
 For rapid identification, we have grouped the paintings by dabbling ducks, diving ducks, sawbills, swans and geese.
 Also included are different forms for males, females and juveniles where appropriate.

 As well as the paintings, the reverse side of the ducks guide includes concise identification notes for each species.
 This text covers the distinguishing features to look out for, plus body size, wingspan and the call of each species.

-Ducks, geese and swans are birds within the family Anatidae.
+Ducks, geese and swans are birds within the Anatidae family.
 They are easiest to find near water.
-Dabbling ducks like Mallard and Teal are common across the country in shallow ponds, streams and canals.
+Dabbling ducks like mallard and teal are common across the country in shallow ponds, streams and canals.
 They feed by grazing (‘dabbling’) and up-ending into the water.
-By contrast, diving ducks and sawbills are more freuqent at the coast, but sometimes they occur inland.
-Some species occur in large groups in the winter, so they are a good group to look out for when there is not much other wildlife.
+By contrast, diving ducks and sawbills are more frequent at the coast, but sometimes they occur inland.
+Various species gather in large groups in the winter, so they are a good group to look out for when there is not much other wildlife!
 Many are winter visitors.
 During spring and autumn migration, many species may be seen flying overhead or out at sea.
-The Garganey is the only duck that is a summer visitor, although of course resident waterfowl can be seen all year round.
+Garganey is the only duck that is a summer visitor, although of course resident waterfowl can be seen all year round.

 From mallard to mute swan, from shoveler to shelduck, this fold-out guide features all 32 of the wild waterfowl seen in Britain and Ireland.